Fast Find

 On land, elephant seals spend

-their time either snoozing or
+most of their time either snoozing

-relaxing to preserve energy.
+or relaxing to preserve energy.

 • Take heed of the warnings posted.
 While it may be tempting to engage elephant seals, they can be quite aggressive & territorial, so keep on the designated path to avoid injury.